OpenMDAO/POEMs/POEM_097.md

 ### Why adding a `units` argument to OptionsDictionary declare_options won't work.

 Some users have experiemented with passing tuples as options, where the second value contains units.
-This isn't ideal since another unit may expect a tuple that doesn't involve units, leading to ambiguity.
+This isn't ideal since another option may expect a tuple that doesn't involve units, leading to ambiguity.

 We could implement a set_val/get_val with units, as we do with OpenMDAO vectors.
 The existing `OptionsDictionary.set(**kwargs)` and `OptionsDictionary.temporary(**kwargs)` are not compatible with this, nor is the abiltiy to pass options as keyword arguments to to OpenMDAO Systems.